physrisk/website-source/articles/2024/detrapping-rates-arising-from-fermi-dirac-statistics.md

 Tags: Interactive models, statistics, statistical physics
 Slug: detrapping-rates-arising-from-fermi-dirac-statistics
 Status: draft
-Image_url: uploads/2024/detrapping-rates-arising-fermi-dirac-statistics.png
+Image_url: uploads/2024/detrapping-rates-arising-from-fermi-dirac-statistics.png

 Have you ever wondered how Fermi-Dirac statistics arises?
 I already have in the previous couple of posts, but the more important question is why I suddenly started to care about Fermi-Dirac statistics.
 It is still all related to [cite id="Kononovicius2024upoiss"].
 Reviewers raised doubts about our assumption about uniform detrapping rates, asking us to provide experimental evidence for our claim.
-As far as I able to read experimental works it doesn't seem possible to provide direct evidence.
-Still as a theoretician I can provide theoretical justification, which is indirectly supported by experimental works.
+As far as I am able to read the experimental works, it doesn't seem possible to provide any direct evidence.
+Still as a theoretician I can provide theoretical justification which is indirectly supported by experimental works.

 This is why in this post we'll talk about detrapping rates arising from a